 Los Angeles County Department of Public Health (Public Health) is coordinating the Health Research Study with guidance from a Scientific Oversight Committee (SOC) and a Community Advisory Group (CAG).
 Through the CAG and other opportunities, Public Health will facilitate community input on the health concerns and ideas for the Health Research Study.
 Public Health values community feedback throughout the Health Research Study process.

 With input from the community, the Scientific Oversight Committee will help define the goals of the Health Research Study.
-Public Health anticipates releasing a Request for Proposals in Summer 2020 for independent researchers to bring their best and most innovative research projects forward.
+Public Health anticipates releasing a Request for Proposals in Spring or Summer 2021 for independent researchers to bring their best and most innovative research projects forward.

 This website provides information about the components and process for the Aliso Canyon Disaster Health Research Study, how to give feedback and background materials on the Blowout, Disaster and Response.